birdandhike.com logo

 Description

-Duck Creek is part of the Clark County Wetlands Park on the east side of the Las Vegas Valley and right along Las Vegas Wash.
-In recent years, Clark County, in partnership with Duck Unlimited, has dredged out and sculpted six ponds near the wash.
+Duck Creek, on the southeast side of the Las Vegas Valley, is part of the Clark County Wetlands Park and right along Las Vegas Wash.
+In recent years, Clark County, in partnership with Duck Unlimited, has dredged and sculpted six ponds near the wash.
 The ponds attract large numbers of ducks, shorebirds, and other wetland species (e.g., grebes, herons, and rails), plus a few oddities such as Scissor-tailed Flycatcher and Red-throated Pipit.
 This is also a good place to see dragonflies.
 The 0.4-mile walk out to the edge of the ponds is paved and nearly level.
-Dirt roads run along the west edge of the ponds and along the south end, although high water, creeks, and dense vegetation can prevent making a complete loop.
-The area is being managed to prevent tall vegetation from taking over and crowding out the birds and bird watchers.
+Dirt roads run along the west edge of the ponds and along the south end.
+High water, creeks, and dense vegetation prevent making a complete loop.
+The area was being managed to prevent tall vegetation from taking over and crowding out the birds and bird watchers, but they don't always do a very good job.

 Location